 Lewis Latimer served in President Lincoln’s navy during the American civil war, and at 17, returned to Boston.
 Being talented in drawing, he got employed by the Crosby and Gould firm where he worked for 11 years.

-Lewis patented his first invention in February 10th 1874.
+Lewis patented his first invention in February 10th, 1874.
 It was a water closet for railroad cars.
-Thereafter, he worked as assistant to Alexander Graham Bell and in 1876, designs the description required for the patent filing of the telephone; in other words, a black man concluded the world changing invention of the telephone.
-Afterwards, Maxim Hiram, inventor of machine gun, hires him as designer.
+Thereafter, he worked as an assistant to Alexander Graham Bell and in 1876, designs the description required for the patent filing of the telephone; in other words, a black man concluded the world-changing invention of the telephone.
+Afterward, Maxim Hiram, inventor of a machine gun, hires him as a designer.

 Lewis Latimer would later join the renowned Edison Company as an engineer.
-At the time, Edison’s 1879 invention of an electric bulb was only designed with bamboo filament, paper and medium quality carbon and burned out after 30 hours.
+At the time, Edison’s 1879 invention of the electric bulb was only designed with bamboo filament, paper, and medium quality carbon and burned out after 30 hours.

 Latimer knew there was more to be done.
 In 1881, Lewis alongside friend Joseph .U.
-Nichols, patented light bulb that had superior quality carbon filament that would become the long lasting light bulb.
-1882, he patented his method of manufacturing and assembling of carbon filaments.
+Nichols patented a light bulb that had superior quality carbon filament that would become the long-lasting light bulb.
+1882, the patented his method of manufacturing and assembling of carbon filaments.

 Those days, light bulbs were lighted in series, if one died, the others went off, then he came up with the concept of parallel arrangement which ended up solving the problem of other bulbs going off.
 This will bring about the era of electric bulbs in the world.

-The world changer passed on in 1928 after a long battle with illness.
-This African is still celebrated till date as a revolutionary inventor of the 20th century.
+The world-changer passed on in 1928 after a long battle with illness.
+This African is still celebrated to date as a revolutionary inventor of the 20th century.